-Asheville, about two hours northwest of Charlotte, is a great place to visit all year round, but like any mountain town, the fall foliage changes the scenery for the better.
+Asheville, about two hours northwest of Charlotte, is a great place to visit all year round.
+Like any mountain town, the fall foliage changes the scenery for the better.
 To fully immerse yourself, find an AirBnb off the beaten path, and enjoy crisp autumn mornings from a balcony overlooking the Blue Ridge Mountain range.
 Asheville is famous for its hippy vibes, so venture downtown for fun, art, music, shopping, farm-to-table restaurants, and craft beer and wine.
 If you want more to do, the Biltmore Mansion is stunning at this time of year, and the North Carolina Arboretum has over 400 acres of gardens available for visitors to admire.

 Black Mountain, NC